edgars-avenins/github-actions/README.md

-# github-actions
+# actions
 Code along to Summer of tech video

-This shall trigger the "github" actions
+This shall trigger the actions